All games will be played in accordance with FIFA Laws, except as specifically modified by the following tournament rules.

 The Tournament Committee members, Tournament Director, Site Coordinators, Field Marshals, Horsham Soccer Association, its officers and EPYSA will not be responsible for any expenses incurred by any individual, team or club.
 All teams are responsible for their own medical and liability insurance coverage.
 In the event of an accident or injury while in transit to or from, or while participating in the tournament, the Tournament Committee members, Tournament Director, Site Coordinators, Field Marshals, Horsham Soccer Association, its officers and EPYSA shall not be held liable.
 All teams must have proof of insurance.
 Check with your club or state office about your proof of insurance.

 Each team is scheduled to play 3 games.
-A single referee will be used for 8v8 games (U8-U12).
-A 3 referee system will be used for 11v11 games (U13 and above).
+A 3 referee system will be used for 11v11 games.

 Individual trophies will be given to first and second place team members.
 Patch (or other team memento) trading is encouraged.